PASQUALE PALUMBO HOME PAGE

 RESEARCH TOPICS

-The research activity may be split into two main branches: one concerning theoretical-methodological research in automaticl control, the other devoted to mathematical modeling in biology and medicine
+The research activity may be split into two main branches: one concerning theoretical-methodological research in automaticl control, the other devoted to mathematical modeling in biology and medicine and Systems Biology

 THEORETICAL METHODOLOGICAL RESEARCH IN AUTOMATIC CONTROL

-• Control of flexible systems, a functional approach: flexible structures can be accurately described by continuum models, i.e. dynamic systems with infinite-dimensional state space.
+• CONTROL OF FLEXIBLE SYSTEMS: A FUNCTIONAL APPRACH.
+Flexible structures can be accurately described by continuum models, i.e. dynamic systems with infinite-dimensional state space.
 Therefore, any finite-dimensional model necessarily neglects the higher order vibration modes.
 On the other hand, a control law can be implemented only if it admits a finite-dimensional representation.
 Two main approaches can be followed to obtain finite-dimensional control laws for infinite-dimensional systems, such as flexible structures: according to the classical approach, a finite-dimensional control law is designed on the basis of a finite-dimensional approximation of the flexible structure (finite elements, Galerkin projections, or other approximation schemes); however, such a classical approach neglects the higher order modes of vibration of the structure, so that in many cases the unmodeled modes can be excited by the control law itself, so inducing undesired and unexpected vibrations in the structure, phenomenon known as spillover.
 Because of the intrinsic infinite-dimensional nature of the mechanical structure, any control law designed on the basis of a finite-dimensional model may produce this undesired effect.
 On the other hand, according to a modern approach, a finite-dimensional control law is designed on the basis of a distributed parameter model of the flexible structure.
 Such a modern approach allows to overcome the drawbacks of the classical one, in that it provides feedback control laws suitably designed exploiting the infinite-dimensional model, where all the modes of vibration of the system are considered.
 With this approach, the spillover effects are avoided by ensuring the closed loop stability for the original flexible structure.
 When the regulator is achieved without taking its physical realizability into account, the resulting feedback control law may well be defined as an operator acting on an infinite-dimensional state space.
 In these cases, a finite-dimensional approximation scheme is needed in order to implement the control law.
 In order to make effective such a methodology, for any approximation index, the corresponding regulator has to ensure the modal stability of the system, in order to overcome the spillover.
 The paper R[7] (taken from the Ph.D. dissertation) deals with the LQG control of an undamped Euler-Bernoulli cantilever beam with a tip mass at the free end.
 The optimal solution to such a problem is available in the literature, and is achieved in an infinite-dimensional setting; also an approximate implementable transfer function is provided.
 However it is not clear how far the proposed approximate compensator is from the optimal solution.
 The idea of the paper is to present a sequence of approximate, physically implementable regulators converging to the optimal LQG solution.
 It is proved that, for any given finite time horizon, the evolution of the system state driven by the approximate control input converges in L2-norm to the evolution of the system state driven by the optimal control law, as the order of the approximation scheme increases.
 An interesting feature is that the transfer function of the approximated compensator monotonically approaches the shape of the transfer function of the optimal compensator, as it can be appreciated in the magnitude/phase Bode representation.
 Preliminary results have been presented in C[2].
 In R[7] it is proved also that, for each order of the approximation, the closed loop system is strongly stable, and, moreover, the proposed compensator guarantees modal stability of the closed loop system also in the presence of stiffness/inertia uncertainties.
 Such performances are indeed achieved by means of a Galerkin approximation scheme, based on the complete set of the generalized eigenfunctions of the structure instead of the usual splines.
 In C[3], an implementable Luenberger-like observer has been proposed for a similar undamped flexible structure, whose measurements are acquired with a not negligible delay.

-• Filtering of non Gaussian singular linear systems: it is well known that the optimal solution to the minimum variance filtering problem is given by the expectation value of the state conditioned by all the measurements up to the current time, that is the projection onto the linear space of all the Borel functions of the measurements.
+• POLYNOMIAL FILTERING OF NON GAUSSIAN LINEAR SYSTEMS.
+It is well known that the optimal solution to the minimum variance filtering problem is given by the expectation value of the state conditioned by all the measurements up to the current time, that is the projection onto the linear space of all the Borel functions of the measurements.
 In the linear Gaussian case the optimal filter is given by the Kalman filter, which is a linear transformation of the measurements.
 Unfortunately, in the non Gaussian case, there is not a simple characterization of the conditional expectation, so that it is worthwhile to consider suboptimal estimates which have a simpler mathematical structure.
 The simplest suboptimal estimate is the optimal affine one.
 It consists in projecting the state onto the subspace of all the linear transformations of the output.
 For linear systems the optimal affine estimate is still achieved by the Kalman filter.
 Suboptimal estimates comprised between the optimal linear and the conditional expectation can be considered by projecting onto subspaces of polynomial transformations of the measurements.
 A quadratic filter has been implemented in C[1], for a digital linear system, whose measurements are affected by quantization noise.
-The optimal polynomial approach has been proposed for the filtering of linear singular systems (also known as descriptor systems).
-Pubblications in this field use the measurements in order to overcome the lack of knowledge coming from the singular model.
-According to non restrictive hypotheses, a regular system is associated to the singular model, whose state, filtered by using a polynomial estimate, univocally identify the descriptor vector.
-In R[2], the polynomial filter has been proposed in the discrete-time framework (a preliminar version has been presented in C[12]).
-It has been proved that the linear version C[4], gives back the maximum likelihood estimate, in the Gaussian case.
-In C[5] a Kalman-Bucy-like filter is achieved for a singular stochastic differential system, in the Ito formulation.

-• Filtering and identification of variable structure systems: the research activity investigates the problem of state etimation and system identification for the general class of stochastic uncertain systems, in the discrete time framework.
-A very interesting case is the one of switching systems, that is systems whose matrices switch according to an unknown parameter.
+• Linear variable structure systems.
+These are switching linear systems, that is systems whose matrices switch according to an unknown parameter.
 Taking into account the case of a Markovian switching parameter, a suitable state space realization has been proposed.
 It has been proved that the minimum variance linear approach C[7] (or the others available in literature) is not enough to simultaneously estimate both the state and the unknown parameter, unless a known input suitably excites the system.
 On the contrary, a polynomial approach C[10] is able also to identify the system even in complete absence of a known input.
 The case concerning only switching measurements is very interesting, since it models a digital telecommunication system: by applying the procedure presented in C[10] a real time algorithm is implemented providing in real-time both system identification and channel estimation R[14] (in C[27] a preliminary version of R[14] has been presented).
 In R[4], the case of absence of any stochastic or deterministic characterization of the switching parameter has been investigated.
 Such a loss of knowledge has been modeled by using an extended singular system, driven by bounded covariance extended noises, whose second order moments are not completely known.
 Then the minimax criterion is adopted (a preliminary version of the paper has been presented in C[6]).
 Simulations reported in R[4] show the effectiveness of the proposed approach, compared with other robust filters, such has the ones based on LMIs, or on the maximum entropy criterion.
 Moreover, in R[4], the asymptotic properties of the filter have been investigated.
-In C[11, 13] the uncertainties of the model deal with one or more unknown constant (or even slowly time-varying) parameters, taking values in a suitably defined discrete C[11] or continuous C[13] range.
-An extended state is defined, containing among its components the uncertain parameters and, then, is filtered by using the polynomial approach.
-The same problem of simultaneous parameter identification and filtering has been investigated in C[18], for a generic class of interval nonlinear systems.
-Analogously to the linear case, the approach is based on a suitably defined extended state, including the unknown parameters among its components: the extended state estimate is then achieved by means of the Polynomial EKF (PEKF), R[3].

-• Filtering of stochastic nonlinear systems: taking into account the field of continuous time systems, the state estimate problem has been investigated in R[1] for a bilinear stochastic differential system, driven by unknown inputs.
-According to the Ito formulation, the measurements overcome the loss of knowledge concerning the unknown input, so that the optimal linear state estimate is achieved.
-In the discrete time framework, the case of stochastic linear systems driven by unknown nonlinearities has been investigated in C[8]: an extended singular system is considered, in order to model the uncertainties, and the state is filtered by using the minimum variance criterion.
+• Carleman approximation based methodologies.
 In R[3] the polynomial version of the Extended Kalman Filter (EKF), so widely used in many engineering frameworks, has been developed.
 According to the linear approximation of the system, the EKF performs well if the initial estimation error and the disturbing noises are small enough.
 On the other hand, the Polynomial-EKF (PEKF) is based on the Carleman stochastic bilinearization of the system, whose extended state is filtered by means of the minimum variance estimate; a preliminary version of R[3] has been presented in C[9].
 A double index version of the PEKF has been proposed in C[15], where the first index is related to the degree of approximation of the nonlinear system, while the other is related to the order of the polynomial estimate adopted.
 The Carleman approximation has been also used in R[10], in order to estimate the state of a nonlinear stochastic differential system: the algorithm consists of the optimal linear filter applied to the bilinear differential system approximating the original model (a preliminary version had been presented in C[19]).
-The Carleman approximation technique has been also applied to solve optimal control problems for linear stochastic systems affected by disturbances generated by a nonlinear stochastic exosystem (C[25] and C[28] for the discrete and continuous time framework, respectively).
-In C[23] a polynomial filtering approach has been used in a telecommunication framework: a recursive filtering algorithm is proposed for log-Rice signals generated by the envelope of noisy narrow band Gaussian signals through noisy logarithmic amplifiers.
-A class of filters is considered, and within this class the filter providing the optimal estimate is computed.
-A polynomial filtering approach has been used also in a robotic framework C[24], where a new analytical algorithm performs the localization of a mobile robot using odometry and laser readings.
-The algorithm provides the optimal affine filter in a class of suitably defined estimators.
-The comparison with the standard Extended Kalman Filter shows the efficiency of the proposed filter also in critical situations where the system nonlinearities cause a bad behavior of the EKF.
+The same nonlinear stochastic framework has been investigated in R[27], where a novel algorithm is proposed, denoted as Observer Follower Filter (OFF), based on a two-steps, mixed approach.
+The first step makes use of a high-gain observer-based estimator for nonlinear systems, applied to the system equations in order to provide the trajectory around which a ν-degree Carleman approximation of the stochastic differential system is achieved, second step.
+According to the high-gain estimator exploited in R[27], a bounded mean square error for the observer is achieved.
+Numerical simulations show the effectiveness of the proposed methodology, and the improvements of the OFF with respect to the standard Extended Kalman–Bucy Filter (EKBF) obtained by increasing the order of the Carleman approximation.
+Preliminary results have been presented in C[39], C[40].
+In C[49] the OFF methodology has been applied to the case of stochastic differential systems with sampled measurements.
+The Carleman approximation technique has been also applied to solve optimal control problems for linear stochastic systems affected by disturbances generated by a nonlinear stochastic exosystem.
+The discrete-time case has been investigated in R[18] (preliminary results have been presented in C[25]), the continuous-time case has been presented in C[28].

-• Higher order methods for the solution of nonlinear equations: it is well known that, looking for the solution of nonlinear equations, the Newton's method has local quadratic convergence, according to a set of non restrictive convergence conditions.
+• HIGHER ORDER METHODS FOR THE SOLUTION OF NONLINEAR EQUATIONS.
+It is well known that, looking for the solution of nonlinear equations, the Newton's method has local quadratic convergence, according to a set of non restrictive convergence conditions.
 In R[6] a new iterative method for the scalar case is proposed, based on a suitable polynomial model derived from the Taylor series expansion.
 Providing the same Newton's convergence conditions, it achieves a convergence rate increasing with the approximation degree.
 Moreover, an easy implementable scheme is obtained, according to a specific matrix factorization, achieved in a closed form (i.e. no further numerical computation), by using the Jordan decomposition.

 MATHEMATICAL MODELING IN BIOLOGY AND MEDICINE